She Lives is pleased to announce its Master class in Composition 2018.

 Guest composer and researcher at the Liszt Academy in Budapest, the State University of Debrecen, the Zoltán Kodály Institute in Kecskemét, the Sacher Foundation in Basel, and the Norwegian Academy of Music in Oslo, he was also lecturer in composition in 2010 at the latter.

-His music has been performed in significant concert halls and festivals worldwide (Auditorium Parco della Musica in Rome; Festival of the Menuhin Competition in Oslo; Festival Erkel-Mahler in Budapest; Accademia Filarmonica Romana; BMC – Budapest Music Center; Bartók Hall of Palace of Arts – The National Auditorium in Budapest; Auditorium Mauritius Studio in Saarbrücken; Levinsalen and Lindemansalen in Oslo; Kongresshaus Stadthalle Heidelberg; Mannheimer Kunstverein; LAC – Lugano Arte e Cultura Auditorium; National Hungarian Radio Studios; Forum Neue Musik – Palais Prinz Carl in Heidelberg; Auditorium del Parco by Renzo Piano in L’Aquila; Oggimusica Festival in Lugano, etc.).
+His music has been performed in significant concert halls and festivals worldwide (Auditorium Parco della Musica in Rome; Menuhin Festival in Oslo; Accademia Filarmonica Romana; BMC – Budapest Music Center; Bartók Hall of Palace of Arts – The National Auditorium in Budapest; Levinsalen and Lindemansalen in Oslo; Kongresshaus Stadthalle Heidelberg; LAC – Lugano Arte e Cultura Auditorium; National Hungarian Radio Studios; Forum Neue Musik – Palais Prinz Carl in Heidelberg; Auditorium del Parco by Renzo Piano in L’Aquila; Oggimusica Festival in Lugano, Yamaha Wien Concert Hall etc.).

 Elia’s works were broadcast by state radios and TV channels, such as: Radio Bartók (Hungary); Saarländischer Rundfunk (Germany); Hungarian Catholic Radio; Magyar Televízió and Duna TV (Hungarian State TV); Radio Vaticana.